kahboom/nerdycode-posts/2019/e2e-testing-react-cypress.md

 ## Writing Our Tests

 If there is one thing I want for you to take away from this article, it's that **you should never login before each test**.
 This is cost-prohibitive.
 Still, if your app does allow for users to login, it should be tested.
-Logging in can get quite complex, so you might want to read up on the different methods Cypress suggests [here](https://docs.cypress.io/guides/getting-started/testing-your-app.html#Logging-in) (there are several).
+Logging in can get quite complex, so you might want to read up on the different methods Cypress suggests <a href="https://docs.cypress.io/guides/getting-started/testing-your-app.html#Logging-in" rel="nofollow" target="_blank">here</a> (there are several).

 Back to our app, here is a very basic example of a test: